-THE FINANCIAL PROS AND CONS FOR DENTAL PRACTICE OWNERS
+THE FINANCIAL PROS AND CONS OF REAL ESTATE OWNERSHIP FOR DENTAL PRACTICE OWNERS

-Ownership, however, is not all roses and daisies.
-As an owner you are responsible for structural costs (think new roof or HVAC system) that could require substantial cash outflow.
+However, ownership is not all roses and daisies.
+As an owner, you are responsible for structural costs such as repairing the roof or HVAC system, problems that could require putting out substantial cash.
 Secondary or satellite locations and younger practices in the growth phases are also good candidates for leasing.
 Leasing is a lower risk way to spend a few years building up patient flow or saving for a down payment.

 THE TYPE OF BUILDING MATTERS

-Cash flow is a very important part of the equation, especially when it comes to considering the type of building to own.
-When you buy an existing building, most banks only finance 80% and require a 20% down payment.
-Depending on the location and market, this can be a substantial amount of money.
+Cash flow is a very important part of the purchasing equation.
+When buying an existing building, most banks only finance 80% and require a 20% down payment.
+Depending on the location of the office and the real estate market, this may involve a substantial amount of money.

-Ground-up construction typically offers 100% financing, but the interest rate will be more expensive and will likely come with a SBA (Small Business Administration) fee in order to obtain this government backed loan.
+On the other hand, ground-up construction typically offers 100% financing, but the interest rate is more expensive and usually comes with a SBA (Small Business Administration) fee in order to obtain this government-backed loan.

 There are a lot of options out there for financing business structures.
 Banks and other lenders are getting creative, especially for building ground up.
-If you are in a partnership, owning the building together in a building LLC is an opportunity to share the financial burden.
+For business partnerships, owning the building together as part of a building LLC allows the owners to share the financial burden.

 ADVANTAGES TO OWNING

 - Low financing costs for existing buildings.
-Interest rates are at a historic low, allowing you to build equity rather than paying a landlord.
+Interest rates are at a historic low.
+You have the opportunity to build equity instead of paying a landlord.

 - Fixed overhead.
 Owning your premises means you know what your future costs will be and won’t be surprised by a dramatic spike in lease prices after the current lease contract is up.

-- Since a dental practice uses specialty equipment and fixtures that are difficult and expensive to move, ownership ensures you only have to make renovations on your own schedule.
+- Renovations and equipment on your schedule.
+Dental practices use specialty equipment and fixtures that are difficult and expensive to move.
+Owning your property ensures you only have to make renovations on your own schedule.

-- Premises owned by the business are an asset that can be used as collateral for debt or equity financing should it be needed.
+- Business assets.
+Premises owned by the business are an asset that can be used as collateral for debt or equity financing if needed.

-- Tax advantageous.
-There are definite perks to ownership when it comes time to file your taxes.
-Things like depreciation and the interest expense on your loan are all deductible.
+- Tax advantages.
+Ownership has perks when it comes to filing your taxes.
+Things like depreciation and the interest expense on your loan are deductible.
 A cost segregation study can also be performed to break out the cost of the building into useful lives by category—which allows you to recognize depreciation more quickly.
-Angie suggests her clients explore this option to see if the cost is worth the benefit.

 DISADVANTAGES TO OWNING